Kyle Boller

-Kyle Bryan Boller (born June 17, 1981) is a former American football quarterback.
-After playing college football for California, he was drafted by the Baltimore Ravens in the first round (19th overall) of the 2003 NFL Draft.
-He played for the Ravens from 2003 to 2008, the St. Louis Rams in 2009, and the Oakland Raiders from 2010 to 2011.
+Kyle Bryan Boller (born June 17, 1981) is an American former professional football player who was a quarterback in the National Football League (NFL).
+After playing college football for the California Golden Bears, he was selected by the Baltimore Ravens in the first round of the 2003 NFL draft.
+He was a member of the Ravens from 2003 to 2008, the St. Louis Rams in 2009, and the Oakland Raiders from 2010 to 2011.

-Early years
+Early life

 Boller was born in Burbank, California.
 He earned the 1998 California State Player of the Year honors after an outstanding senior season at William S. Hart High School in Santa Clarita, CA. He led Hart to the CIF Southern Section Division III title with a 13–1 record.
 He passed for California prep record of 4,838 yards and threw for 59 touchdowns, the 2nd-best mark in California prep history, and ended the season completing 290 of 454 passes (63.9%).
 Because of this, he was considered by many to be the best prospect to emerge from The Valley Region of Los Angeles since John Elway came out of Granada Hills High School in 1979.
 During the 1998 season, Boller also played the position of safety on defense, and intercepted a pass in the final minute of the sectional championship game.
 He was rated the number one quarterback prospect in the nation by PrepStar and was that publication's national Offensive Co-Player of the Year.

 College career

-In college, Boller was a starter for three and a half seasons at the University of California, Berkeley and graduated with several career and single season records.
-He is currently #3 for all-time career passing yards, #3 in total offense and #2 for all time touchdown passes.
+In college, Boller was a starter for three and a half seasons at the University of California, Berkeley, and graduated with several Golden Bears' career and single season records.
+He is currently No. 3 for all-time career passing yards, No. 3 in total offense and No. 2 for all time touchdown passes.